+The aim of this study is to present a personality inventory designed to maximize the set of facets assessed.
+This research is a continuation of MacCann, Duckworth, and Roberts (2009), in which the authors used data from the International Personality Item Pool (IPIP) to design a measure of Conscientiousness containing the maximum relevant facet scores possible.
+The same procedure is applied here although for all the Big Five domains.

+Additionally, this inventory has been designed to be available for both researchers and practitioners at no cost.
+The items and keys are available in the Appendix.

-We present in this paper an instrument for personality assessment which aims to cover the need for an internationally usable, open access, and differentiated measure at the facet level.
-Two studies are presented, for each one inspects the factor structure of the instrument in a different sample drawn from a different culture (American vs. German).
+This inventory has been developed for international use.
+Two studies are presented here, for each one inspects the factor structure of the instrument in a different sample drawn from a different culture (American vs. German).
 In the first study we developed the instrument by confirming a factorial structure found after conducting exploratory and confirmatory factor analyses.
 Using data from the second study, the found structure was confirmed and measurement invariance inspected.

 Reliability indices are provided for the facet scores.
-Furthermore, we use the found facet scores to predict external outcomes and thereby provide evidences of criterion validity.
-We aim to test the following hypothesis, designed to replicate previous findings summarized above:
+Furthermore, the facet scores were used to predict external outcomes and thereby provide evidences of criterion validity.
+The following general hypothesis will be investigated, relying in research summarized in the previous section:

 H1.
 SWL will be best predicted by the composites of Extraversion and Neuroticism.

 H1.1.
-Adding the facets will significantly improve the predictions of personality on SWL.
+Adding the facet scores will significantly improve the predictions of personality on SWL.

 H1.2.
 Particularly the facets Confidence (N2) and Positive attitude (E4) will behave similarly to those reported by Schimmack et al. (2004).